Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 <details>
   <summary></summary>

-  The current version of the MOON SDK is [version 1.3.5](https://drive.google.com/file/d/1jYZ65BiPbhzySEBcFSuwxP9EGQJkjsfM/view)
+  The current version of the MOON SDK is version 1.3.5    (Slack bot is sending the link)

 </details>